Dara-Sy/birds-app/README.md

 ## 🚀 Completion looks like:

-This homework has two parts.

-### Part One: SQL

-- Follow the instructions in the [carmen-starter directory](./carmen-starter).
+You will work in the `birds-app` folder

-### Part Two: Build an application about birds
+### Your task: To build an application about birds

 - Follow the instructions in the [birds-app directory](./birds-app).